VenturianTome/VenturianTome/src/5.Characters/Johnny_Toast.md

 - Toast speaks Nyan \[10:57 - *Haunted By Elmo*]
 - Toast doesn't shop; all his clothes are handmade \(by his Grandmother) \[3:35 - *OMG Cute Cats*]
 - Toast is allergic to cats \[6:54 - *OMG Cute Cats*]
+- He can pretend to be a prop and it will work because he plays Prop Hunt so often \[6:14 - *Creating A YouTube Channel*]
 - Toast has twice tried to make an intro like Ghost has \[1:01 / 1:14 / 9:12 - *Scary & Funny Horror Investigation*]
   > 1st Attempt: "I'm Johnny Toast and, um, part- partners and things, I- I like mayonnaise and- and ketchup, and you- you mix the ketchup and you put it on the-"

   > 2nd Attempt: "I'm Johnny Toast and I like macaroni & cheese"
 - Every time Toast is nervous, he goes to condiments; his last date sounded like he was ordering off of a menu \[1:35 - *Scary & Funny Horror Investigation*]
 - He says he's an expert in stupid things \[2:56 - *Scary & Funny Horror Investigation*]